-FortisBC Inc. ("FBC" or the "Corporation") is a wholly-owned subsidiary of FortisBC Pacific Holdings Inc. ("FortisBC Pacific"), which is an indirect wholly-owned subsidiary of Fortis Inc. ("Fortis"), a Canadian public company.
+FortisBC Inc. ("FBC" or the "Corporation") is a wholly-owned subsidiary of FortisBC Pacific Holdings Inc. ("FortisBC Pacific"), which is an indirect wholly-owned subsidiary of Fortis Inc. ("Fortis").
 Fortis shares are listed on both the Toronto Stock Exchange and the New York Stock Exchange.

-FBC is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 182,500 customers directly and indirectly.
-The Corporation's business includes four hydroelectric generating plants and approximately 7,300 kilometers of transmission and distribution power lines, and has an historical peak demand of 746 MW.
+FBC is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 183,000 customers directly and indirectly.
+The Corporation's business includes four hydroelectric generating plants, approximately 7,300 kilometers of transmission and distribution power lines, and an historical peak demand of 764 MW, which occurred during the second quarter of 2021.